alevchuk/minibank/README.md

 For more details on this issue see https://github.com/alevchuk/minibank/blob/first/incidents/i5-ssd-disconnect.md

 To check if you have UAS enabled:
-1. run `dmesg | grep uas` soon after rebooting the Pi
+1. run `dmesg | grep -v registered | grep uas` soon after rebooting the Pi
-2. You should see "usbcore: registered new interface driver uas" and "scsi host0: uas"
+2. You should see "scsi host0: uas"

 To disable UAS:
 1. From previous section you'll need the idVendor/idProduct pairs for both SSD devices